 Our rankings are completely unbiased and fair as we are a neutral third party who has no direct association with any of the colleges; neither do we have anything to gain from the ranking order of colleges.
 Our rankings are solely based on data collected from unbiased sources, and to maintain transparency, we clearly publish the factors that are rankings are based on.

-We understand that the higher education domain is a complex one, and the reputation of a school cannot be reduced to a ranking.
-Nursingprocess.org does not promote or endorse any school.
-We believe that the academic outcome of any program depends on a student’s talent and hard work as much as it depends on a college, and rankings of any nature must not be construed as a barometer of a college or program’s success.
+Schools: We understand that the higher education domain is a complex one, and the reputation of a school cannot be reduced to a ranking.
+We believe that the academic outcome of any program depends on a student's talent and hard work as much as it depends on the college, and rankings of any nature must not be construed as a barometer of a college or program's success.
+Also, at times unranked schools may have not made it to our list simply because we could not source accurate data to derive a conclusive ranking score.

 If you have questions, comments, or corrections about our ranking methodology, please feel free to connect with our staff through the Contact Form.